 When telephone lines go down, or Internet connections are lost, our communities temporarily come to a halt.
 What if something similar were found to be happening in Parkinson's?
 This is the focus of Dr. Schmitz and her team at the PDF Research Center at Columbia University Medical Center.

 Are you interested in furthering Parkinson's science?
 View PDF's open grant programs.

-In fiscal year 2009, PDF's awarded $900,000 to support the work of 18 scientists through its International Research Grants and Fellowships programs.
+In 2008, PDF awarded $900,000 to support the work of 18 scientists through its International Research Grants and Fellowships programs.

 They were chosen from a group of almost 100 candidates by a scientific review committee led by Stanley Fahn, M.D., PDF’s Scientific Director.

 Properties and adaptations of the subthalamopallidal synapse in mouse models of Parkinson’s Disease

 Certain nerve cells in the brain control movement of the body’s muscles.
 Some of these cells normally produce a chemical messenger called dopamine, which transmits signals to a brain area called the striatum.
 Tremors and other motor symptoms of Parkinson’s disease develop when these dopamine neurons die.
 The death of dopamine neurons also affects other brain areas.
 In particular, nerve cells in an area next to the striatum called the globus pallidus begin sending abnormal signals that contribute to the motor symptoms of PD.
 In studies with mice, this project investigates how the abnormal activity is generated.
 Identifying and studying signaling molecules is one approach.
 In addition, since nerve cell communication involves electrical signals as well as chemical messengers, we are using techniques to measure the electrical current component of nerve cell communication in individual cells.
 Ultimately, this research may lead to new therapies to help restore normal brain signaling activity in late-stage PD.

 Investigating the function of the Parkinson's Disease gene ATP13A2/PARK9